Azure-Samples/avm-terraform-labs/README.md

       copy ../avm-terraform-labs/labs/part05-virtual-machine/* .
       ```

-1. Run `terraform init -upgrade` to install the AVM modules for Virtual Machine and Role Assignments.
+1. Run `terraform init` to install the AVM modules for Virtual Machine and Role Assignments.
 1. Apply the changes with Terraform.
 NOTE: We are applying this now, because the bastion can take a few minutes to deploy.
 1. Navigate to the `Source Control` tab in Visual Studio Code and review the changes to the files.
 1. Open the `avm.virtual-machine.tf` file and look at each of the properties, paying close attention to the `admin_credential_key_vault_resource_id` and `network_interfaces` variables.